mercurius-js/mercurius/docs/integrations/create-graphiql-plugin.md

 ### Plugin component

-A Graphiql plugin is an object that exports three values:
+A Graphiql plugin is an object that exports these values:

 * title: string.
 The title of the plugin
 * icon: React component.
 The icon shown in the toolbar